In last post on the depression series I shared basic symptoms of depression. Please find it here

 Prior to this time, I had never thought I could be depressed in my life.
 I used to think it was only something that happened to some suckers, and people who didn’t have the will to live.
 I guess I must have overrated myself.
 I think we do that a lot as humans.
 I am grateful to the professional counsellor who really helped me out and all the family members that supported me.”

-Like the story of Jide, one of the major issue that can lead to being depressed is often our interpretation of the event.
+Like the story of Jide, one of the major issue that can lead to being depressed is life’s event such as a job loss.
 Thinking about the causes and consequences of the unfavourable event that happened can lead to a state of learned helplessness – a passive state where the victims think they cannot do anything about their situation.

 For Jide, replaying those last words from his boss was a form of negative rumination.
 It is meditating negatively on the issue when he could have moved on by talking it through with his supportive spouse every time those thoughts came at him.
 But he would not talk, but rather isolated himself.
 This is common among men.
 It is one of the major causes of their depression.